Information to help and support young people

 Sometimes when your family cannot agree on what is best for you, the family court may ask someone from Cafcass Cymru to meet with you.
 They will talk with you about your feelings and make sure the family court hears what you have to say.

 What will happen next?

-A family court advisor (FCA), a family court social worker (FCSW) or a children’s guardian will come and see you to listen to how you feel about everything.
-They are professionally-trained people who work for Cafcass Cymru and want to make sure that you are kept safe and well.
+A family court advisor (FCA), a family court social worker (FCSW) will speak to you and listen to how you feel about everything.

-They do this by writing a report to explain what you have said and what the people who care about you have said.
-Anything you talk about with the Cafcass Cymru Worker may go into the report, and your family and other people involved may also see the report.
+We do this by writing a report to explain what you have said and what the people who care about you have said.
+This will help adults make the best decisions about the arrangements for you.
+We will discuss with you what will go into the report.
+Your parents will see the report and so will other family members if they are part of the proceedings.
 If you are worried about this, make sure you tell us and we can help.

 The report may include:

 - some or all of the issues you have discussed with us

 - your wishes and feelings about your situation

 - why people are worried about you